WVZN

-WVZN (1580 AM, "Vision 1580") is a non-commercial educational AM radio station licensed to serve Columbia, Pennsylvania.
-The station is owned by Radio Vision Cristiana Management and while currently silent, the station has aired a Spanish Christian radio format.
+WVZN (1580 AM, "Vision 1580") was a non-commercial educational AM radio station licensed to serve Columbia, Pennsylvania.
+The station was owned by Radio Vision Cristiana Management and the station has aired a Spanish Christian radio format.

+NB - Just across the Susquehanna River, cross WVZN (1580 Columbia) off your station lists.
+The station, most recently broadcasting in Spanish, went silent January 11 after the land where its tower was located was sold.
+Licensee "Esfuerzo de Union Cristiana" tells the FCC that WVZN won't be returning to the air, a sad end to a history that started back in 1957 when the 500-watt daytimer signed on as WCOY."

+This was from 2007 courtesy of Scott Fybush.
+We can safely assume that the station WILL NOT resume broadcasting.

 Translator

 The following translator is licensed to simulcast the programming of WVZN: